Clad Wood Window Replacement

 Fiberglass Clad Wood Windows

-Fiberglass cladding is the new kid on the block and provides the greatest energy efficiency of the materials mentioned here.
+Fiberglass cladding is the new kid on the block and provides the greatest energy efficiency for windows of the materials mentioned here.

 Fiberglass clad windows are the most expensive of the three cladding materials mentioned here.
 In addition, because fiberglass is relatively new in the window industry, the manufacturing process is still being refined and claims about their long-term stability and longevity are estimates at best.